 When parents handle divorce poorly, they don’t realize that they are compromising their children’s emotional welfare, and I ask myself, “What were they thinking?”

-Here are 5 common things I hear from kids, things that parents should NEVER say to their children.
+Here are 5 common things I hear from kids, things that parents should NEVER do or say to their children.

 When it comes to your children you need to be selfless.
 You might be divorced, moving on with your life, but your children will always be connected to you and your ex.
 If you are guilty of saying even one the five things I mentioned, you need to ask yourself, “What was I thinking?”